rocky-linux/documentation/docs/guides/web/nginx-mainline.md

 ## Introduction

 To give credit where credit is due, I came up with exactly none of this.
-This guide is based heavily on [the one by Joshua James](https://www.linuxcapable.com/how-to-install-latest-nginx-mainline-on-rocky-linux-8/) on [LinuxCapable](https://www.linuxcapable.com).
+In particular, this guide is based heavily on [the one by Joshua James](https://www.linuxcapable.com/how-to-install-latest-nginx-mainline-on-rocky-linux-8/) on [LinuxCapable](https://www.linuxcapable.com).
 Go give his site a read some time, there’s a lot of good stuff there.
-On to this (beginner-friendly) guide:
+Now, on to this (beginner-friendly) guide:

 *Nginx* is a web server designed to be fast, efficient, and compatible with just about anything you can imagine.
 I personally use it a fair bit and—once you get the hang of it—it’s actually pretty easy to set up and configure.
 Here’s a short rundown of the standout features; Nginx is/has/can be: